-Interpretations B and C both focus on the power of Elizabeth I. How far do they differ and what might explain any differences?
+Interpretations B and C both focus on the force-feeding of suffragettes.
+How far do they differ and what might explain any differences?

 AO4 Analyse, evaluate and make substantiated judgements about interpretations (including how and why interpretations may differ) in the context of historical events studied.
-Maximum 12 marks bout interpretations (including how and why
+Maximum 12 marks